saqlaink/CKA-Mock/Mock2.md

 However, even after creating the ingress resource, it is not working.
 Troubleshoot and fix this issue, making any necessary to the objects.

 Note: You should be able to ssh into the cluster4-controlplane using ssh cluster4-controlplane command.

+ANS:
+SSH into the cluster4-controlplane host ssh cluster4-controlplane

+create ingress with the given yaml file.ingress.yaml

+kubectl create -f ingress.yaml

+Now try to access the app.

+curl kodekloud-pink.app

+You must be getting 503 Service Temporarily Unavailable error.
+Let's look into the service:

+kubectl edit svc pink-svc-cka16-trb

+Under ports: change protocol: UDP to protocol: TCP
+Try to access the app again

+curl kodekloud-pink.app

+You must be getting curl: (6) Could not resolve host: example.com error, from the error we can see that its not able to resolve example.com host which indicated that it can be some issue related to the DNS.
+As we know CoreDNS is a DNS server that can serve as the Kubernetes cluster DNS, so it can be something related to CoreDNS.

+Let's check if we have CoreDNS deployment running:

+kubectl get deploy -n kube-system

+You will see that for coredns all relicas are down, you will see 0/0 ready pods.
+So let's scale up this deployment.

+kubectl scale --replicas=2 deployment coredns -n kube-system

+Once CoreDNS is up let's try to access to app again.

+curl kodekloud-pink.app

+It should work now.

 8. A pod named beta-pod-cka01-arch has been created in the beta-cka01-arch namespace.
 Inspect the logs and save all logs starting with the string ERROR in file /root/beta-pod-cka01-arch_errors on the student-node.